RSS Feed

 Affected dogs become disoriented, wander, cry and pace, and can become lost in the house when out of your sight.
 Their behavior can change from confident to frightened, and the awake/sleep cycles may turn upside down.
 Dogs can forget house training, how to find the door or be unable to tell you when they need to “go.”
 And most heartbreaking of all, senile dogs lose interest in petting, ignore their beloved owners or furry friends, and might not recognize you.

-Treating Doggy Senility
+Treating Dog Senility

 A longer life is not necessarily a better life, especially if your dog no longer recognizes you.
 But there are ways to help your dog stay connected with the world and ward off signs of CCD, simply by exercising his brain.

 Brain function studies in dogs proved that problem-solving activities kept them sharp, connected to the world around them, and even extended their lifespan.
 Just as with people, canine mental and physical stimulation drastically improves your dog’s cognitive function.

 “Use it or lose it” applies to dogs just as it does to humans.
-Here are 10 tips to keep King mentally spry into his old age.

 Don’t delay.
 Keep dogs both mentally and physically spry from puppyhood on.
 That helps prevent or at least slow brain aging changes.
-Magical-Dawg is six-years-YOUNG and I’m determined to keep his brain active.
-Otherwise, he finds trouble. :)
+Here are tips to keep King mentally spry into his old age.

 1. Make Play A Daily Treat.
 Interactive games keep your dog engaged with you and reward him for responding.
 Toys don’t need to be expensive, either.
 Old socks become tug toys and used tennis balls work great for fetch.
 They’re even more attractive if old and they smell like the owner.
+Read more about how pets play.

 4. Practice Commands.
 Just because he’s old doesn’t mean he can’t perform.
 Practice the pleasures that make King’s heart leap for joy—for obedience champions, put him through his paces.
 If he has trouble, adjust the Frisbee toss or vault heights.
 Make necessary accommodations so he can still succeed and feel like the champion he is.